padmini89/padmini-eng/README.md

 # padmini-machine learning
 This only deals with image classifiacation, with there class dog , cat , panda .
+TO USE:- clone my repository, download the dataset from the below given link , change the path for training and testing in the code, dowload the weights and change the weights path , and run the code
 Few info  :-
 DATASET-  Training- dog ,cat,panda each of 900 , total 2700
 Testing - dog,cat panda each of 100 , total 300.